moreonion/unlock-templates/snippets.md

 ```

 Make sure to replace the `{{placeholder parts}}` with the real urls and share texts!
 The name between `<span>name</span>` is what's displayed on the button itself, the `title` pops up when hovering over the button. (`<i></i>` makes space for the icon, which will be inserted automatically.)

+The email share action currently is called "More Onion Email a Friend Test".

 ### submission tracking